tdelmas/typed_floats/README.md

 ✔️: provided, ❌: not provided, ❓: unknown

-(you may need to scroll to the right to see all the columns : "Production ready", "Avoid `panic!`", "Minimal overhead", "Eq/Ord", "Hash", "NaN", "Inf", "Zero", "Positive", "Negative")
+(you may need to scroll to the right to see all the columns: "Production ready", "Avoid `panic!`", "Minimal overhead", "Eq/Ord", "Hash", "NaN", "Inf", "Zero", "Positive", "Negative")

 | Crates           | Production ready | Avoid `panic!` | Minimal overhead | Eq/Ord | Hash | NaN | Inf | Zero | Positive | Negative |
 |------------------|------------------|----------------|------------------|--------|------|-----|-----|------|----------|----------|